Finance

 In prior years, India has prided itself on being a burgeoning global economy, yet the challenges it now faces reveal deep-rooted issuesFor example, long-term struggles in the country's export sector have persisted, and by 2023, India accounted for a mere 2% of the global market shareRajeshwari Sengupta, an economist, stated, “Everything seems to have collapsed following the release of the GDP data,” suggesting a lingering crisis affecting economic performance.

-New data indicated that inflation soared to 6.2% in October, surpassing the RBI's target ceiling of 4% and reaching its highest level in 14 monthsThe surge in inflation has primarily been driven by skyrocketing food prices, with vegetable costs increasing by over 40%.
+Analysts are sounding the alarm about the high-interest-rate environment that has persisted in India for over a year, which has considerably hampered consumption and investmentNew data indicated that inflation soared to 6.2% in October, surpassing the RBI's target ceiling of 4% and reaching its highest level in 14 monthsThe surge in inflation has primarily been driven by skyrocketing food prices, with vegetable costs increasing by over 40%.
 Despite repeated calls for interest rate cuts, the RBI has kept its benchmark rate at 6.5% in an attempt to counter inflationary pressures.

-The impact of these financial policies has been profoundFor instance, loans secured against gold have surged by over 50% annually, reflecting the harsh reality faced by lower-income households forced to leverage their assets for survivalFurthermore, the RBI's move to sell dollars for rupees in order to stabilize the currency has inadvertently tightened market liquidityThis maneuver contributed to the largest weekly drop in India's foreign reserves on record, plummeting from $704.9 billion in late September to $657.9 billion.
+The impact of these financial policies has been profoundFor instance, loans secured against gold have surged by over 50% annually, reflecting the harsh reality faced by lower-income households forced to leverage their assets for survivalFurthermore, the RBI's move to sell dollars for rupees in order to stabilize the currency has inadvertently tightened market liquidity

-According to economists, this indicates that, even amidst high-interest rates, individuals are opting to borrow in order to maintain their consumption levels, showcasing a persistent desire to spend among householdsNevertheless, the real challenge lies in the imbalances within India's economic structure, which some believe is the core issue behind the sluggish growth.
+Intriguingly, despite the record high in retail credit, unsecured loans are concurrently on the rise, painting a complex picture of Indian consumption patternsAccording to economists, this indicates that, even amidst high-interest rates, individuals are opting to borrow in order to maintain their consumption levels, showcasing a persistent desire to spend among householdsNevertheless, the real challenge lies in the imbalances within India's economic structure, which some believe is the core issue behind the sluggish growth.

 The agriculture sector, which employs 45% of the workforce, is notably underdeveloped regarding infrastructure and is vulnerable to environmental disruptionsContrastingly, the service sector has emerged as a major growth driver, reflecting a broader trend of inequity in the economic landscapeReports highlight that since the pandemic, the burgeoning service export sector has exacerbated India's economic imbalance, resulting in a K-shaped recovery that benefits capital and large corporations over small businesses and the working class.

-The two sectors have been caught in a precarious situation; as growth in the service sector begins to plateau, the demand loss has not been offset by improvements in the traditional sectors which await overdue reforms“Private investment is crucialBut without strong consumer demand, businesses will not investIn turn, without investment to create jobs and increase incomes, consumer demand cannot recoverIt’s a vicious cycle,” she emphasizes.
+Sengupta describes a dichotomy in India's economy, categorizing it into a “new economy”—centered on service exports—and an “old economy,” consisting of many informal sectors like agriculture and small-sized manufacturingThe two sectors have been caught in a precarious situation; as growth in the service sector begins to plateau, the demand loss has not been offset by improvements in the traditional sectors which await overdue reforms.
+“Private investment is crucialBut without strong consumer demand, businesses will not investIn turn, without investment to create jobs and increase incomes, consumer demand cannot recoverIt’s a vicious cycle,” she emphasizes.

 Leave a reply